 We have added links to external websites to help parents find resources to support with home learning, which were correct at the time of adding.
-We are not responsible for the content of external websites.
+You can find these at the bottom of the page!
+We will continue to add to these.
+However, we are not responsible for the content of external websites.
 We would always strongly recommend that children are supervised when accessing the internet and that you continue to discuss online safety with them at home.

 There is a lot of support available to keep your child safe online.
 Below are some useful links to help parents and carers:

 Bobby Seagull is doing interactive maths lessons on Facebook Live.

 Here is the link: https://t.co/y9Yrq1lhPz